 The HIPAA Training Requirements for Covered Entities and Business Associates

-The HIPAA Security Rule training requirements require a security awareness and training program to be implemented “for all members of its workforce (including management).”
-There are some implementation specifications detailed in the Security Rule, which states that training should address security reminders, protection from malicious software, log-in monitoring, and password management.
+The HIPAA Security Rule training requirements call for a security awareness and training program to be implemented “for all members of its workforce (including management).”
+There are some implementation specifications detailed in the Security Rule, which state that training should address security reminders, protection from malicious software, log-in monitoring, and password management.

 The Security Rule training requirements are “Addressable” rather than “Required.”
-Addressable does not mean that these aspects of training can be ignored, it means there is some flexibility over how they are implemented.
+Addressable does not mean that training can be ignored, it means there is some flexibility over how the provision is implemented.
 It should be noted that just because an aspect of security is not specifically mentioned it does not mean that it is not required in training.
 Phishing is not mentioned, as it was not a major problem when the Security Rule was written, yet security awareness training does need to include training for employees on how to recognize phishing emails.
-The training should cover all threats that healthcare employees are likely to face to help them identify the threats as such should they be encountered.
+Security awareness training should cover all threats that healthcare employees are likely to face to help them identify the threats as such should they be encountered.

 Who Must Receive Training?

 To further clarify this requirement, all individuals who may come into contact with PHI must receive training, which includes management, clinical staff, administration staff, hospital porters, and even cleaning staff, as the latter may encounter paperwork containing PHI.
 Training should be appropriate to the role of each individual and must cover all HIPAA provisions relevant to an individual’s role and responsibilities.

 How Often is HIPAA Training Required?